vaughnmuirhead/rbatch/README.md

 - the path to the json key file you downloaded. e.g., credentials: '/home/myuser/creds.json'
 - your Google Cloud project id. e.g., projectid: 'my-cool-bq-project-123'
 - The name of the BigQuery dataset you wish to use in your project (this will be created automatically if it does not already exist). e.g., dataset: 'mydataset'
-- The name of the BigQuery table you wish to the example to use (let the script create this table for you). e.g., table: 'myexampletable'
+- The name of the BigQuery table you wish the example to use (let the script create this table for you). e.g., table: 'myexampletable'

 # Creating the Docker image
 * Make sure you have Docker installed.